-When alarm is on, the display will be flashing between the measured value and alarm type.
-To mute the alarm when it is on, press the Down key momentarily.
-If the measured value gets out of the alarm zone then gets back to the alarm zone again, the alarm will be on again.
+When the alarm is on, the display will be flashing between the measured value and alarm type.
+To mute the alarm, press the Down key momentarily.
+If the measured value gets out of the alarm zone then gets back to the alarm zone again, the alarm will sound again.
 To disable the alarm, set AH the same value as AL (AH = AL).

 The maximum value of the AL can be set is the current value of AH.
-But AH can be set to the value between $-58 \sim 248^{\circ}$ F or $-50 \sim 125^{\circ}$ C. When AH is set to a value lower than current AL, the AL will be adjusted to the AH value automatically.
+The AH value can be set at $-58 \sim 248^{\circ}$ F or $-50 \sim 125^{\circ}$ C. When AH is set to a value lower than current AL, the AL will be adjusted to the AH value automatically.

-For example, when AH = $95.0^{\circ}$ F, AL = $32^{\circ}$ F, AL can be set to any value between $-58^{\circ}$ F and $95.0^{\circ}$ F. For AH, it can be set to any value between $-58^{\circ}$ F and $248^{\circ}$ F. If you set it to $25.0^{\circ}$ F, the AL will be adjusted to $25.0^{\circ}$ F automatically.
+For example, when AH = 95.0°F, AL = 32°F, AL can be set to any value between -58°F and 95.0°F. For AH, it can be set to any value between - 58°F and 248°F. If you set it to 25.0°F, the AL will be adjusted to 25.0°F automatically.

 Note 3.
 The Cooling Anti-short is the delay time to turn the cooling load on.
 When the controller is used for cooling and load is a compressor, it should not turn on the compressor when it is at high pressure (just right after it turned off).
 Otherwise, it may shorten the life of the compressor.
-The Anti-short cycle delay function can be used to prevent the rapid cycling of the compressor.
-It establishes the minimum time that the NO contact remains open (after reaching cutout) before closing again.
-The delay overrides any Load Demand and does not allow the NO contacts to close until the set time-delay value has elapsed.
-It gives time to release the refrigerant pressure through evaporator.
+The anti-short cycle delay function can be used to prevent the rapid cycling of the compressor, establishing the minimum time that the NO contact remains open (after reaching cutout) before closing again.
+The delay overrides any Load Demand and does not allow the NO contacts to close until the set time-delay value has elapsed, giving the system time to release the refrigerant pressure through evaporator.
 It is typically set to $4 \sim 6$ minutes.